 WALES ARTS REVIEW

-Matt is also currently developing an original Welsh crime series for Bad Wolf and is currently under commission to write the pilot script.
-He has another original series in development with Who’s on first entitled A COUNTRY THE SIZE OF WALES and is working with Severn Screen on a new series.
+Matt is also currently developing an original Welsh crime series for Bad Wolf, has another original series in development with Who’s On First entitled A COUNTRY THE SIZE OF WALES and is working with Severn Screen on a new series.

 In 2019 Matt was selected to join the Edinburgh International Film Festival Ideas Lab as one of eight screenwriters selected from across the UK.